800-837-5520 Call us for a free quote Contact us

 • Color: Most carpenter bees are black with yellow markings, though some can appear entirely black.

-• Size: They range from 3/4 inch to 1 inch in length, making them one of the larger bee species.
+• Size: They range from 3/4 inch to one inch in length, making them one of the larger bee species.

-• Stingers: Only female carpenter bees have stingers but rarely sting unless provoked.
+• Stingers: Only female carpenter bees have stingers, but they rarely sting unless provoked.

 Identification